drawpile/drawpile.github.io/help/common/update2x3x1.markdown

 As already mentioned [in the autorecovery section above](#autorecovery), if Android terminates Drawpile in the background, it will now automatically resume the last autorecovery file the next time you start it.
 This is how Android expects applications to work, which is why it thinks it's okay to just blow the application away without giving you a chance to save.
 If you are done with a canvas and don't want to resume it, exit Drawpile cleanly by pressing the back button or by using File → Quit.

+If you exhaust the resources of your device, Android will just exit Drawpile with no message at all, simply poofing it out of existence.
+Drawpile now detects if this happened and shows you a message explaining the situation when you start it again.
+This usually happens if you try to open a file or connect to a session that is too large for your device to handle.

 Physical keyboard input should now work properly, which previously could act strangely depending on which keyboard application you had in use, like not allowing you to pan with the space bar until you started typing some text.
 On a few devices areas where text fields used could become cursed and stopped accepting stylus inputs, which is also fixed now.
 In some obscure configurations, Drawpile would turn blue if you pressed a physical keyboard key, which should also be fixed.

+There is also support for barrel rotation now, for styluses that can do that.
+Drawpile is also built against Android 16 now, which makes no difference other than Google demanding it and showing a warning if it is not done.
+Older Android versions continue to be supported, as before.

 Otherwise, there's a whole bunch of special handling for devices that need the extra coddling.
 Three- and four-finger taps should now work on devices where the system always eats the inputs, like Xiaomi tablets.
 The presence of a stylus now requires proof of actually using it, since some devices lie about it and would leave you with touch drawing disabled because Drawpile thought you had a stylus at hand.
 Stylus buttons on some external tablets should now work properly, rather than requiring you to press the button and simultaneously put the stylus down.
 On Xiaomi devices, garbage stylus inputs that would make lines jaggy are ignored now, stylus buttons act as mouse buttons instead of page up/down keys and the pressure curve is set in a way where you don't need screen-shattering force to reach 100%.
 On OnePlus devices, the stylus button now acts as a middle click by default.
 On Wacom MovinkPads, the third stylus button gets treated as mouse button 6, which toggles the eraser by default.
+On Ugee tablets, you should no longer get intermittent 100% pressure blotches.
 You can toggle some of these workarounds in the preferences, should they somehow interfere or you have a device that needs the same workarounds but isn't already detected automatically.

 ## Velocity-Adjusted Stabilizer